About this website

 John Rehbeck (Ohio State)

 John is one of my favourite people on this planet.
 As an Economist, he is a ridiculously productive researcher and an absolute expert in revealed preference and stochastic choice theory.
 We have met by a complete accident in 2016 when renting the same AirBnB in Rio De Janeiro.
 After a few sleepless nights filled with a fair amount of Caipirinhas and dancing in the streets of Ciudad Maravillosa, we have become close friends and partners in crime.
 John is a great fan of gourmet kitchen who never fails to visit every local Michelin-star restaurant wherever he goes.
-When the sun sets, you can find him in one of the clubs in Columbus, dancing his worries away.
+When the sun sets, you can find him in one of the swing clubs in Columbus, dancing his worries away.

 Kevin Reffett (Arizona State)